nextcloud/documentation/admin_manual/apps_management.rst

 the Nextcloud web root.
 The key **writable** indicates if a user can install apps in that folder.

-.. note:: To ensure that the default **/apps/** folder only contains apps shipped with Nextcloud, follow this example to setup an **/apps2/** folder which will be used to store all other apps.
+Example: To ensure that the default ``/apps/`` folder only contains apps shipped with Nextcloud, follow this example to setup an ``/extra-apps/`` folder which will be used to store any additional apps you install:

 ::